taichi-dev/stock_trading_strategy/README.md

-# Use Taichi to help computing stock trading strategy quickly
+# Use Taichi to help compute stock trading strategy quickly